Last updated on September 26, 2023

 It's totally worth it: because the smell of lasagna with bolognese sauce envelops the entire house and lures the whole family to the table.

-A little planning is enough, especially when preparing Bolognese sauce and bechamel, which are also the main ingredients of the classic lasagna with ragù.
+A little planning is enough, especially when preparing the sauces Bolognese and bechamel, which are also the main ingredients of the classic lasagna with ragù.

 On this page we share all the tips for preparing homemade lasagna and make the recipe, step by step.